goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 ```````
 </details>

 Thee http server will wait for any incoming request and giving appropriate response.
-This http server will keep on running until you turn it off (i.e: by pressing ctrl + C).
+This http server will keep on running until you turn it off (i,e., by pressing ctrl + C).

 # Process Readiness